 - Open the briefcase, e.g. by selecting GoTo Case in the top menu. - Select Synchronize in the context menu of your briefcase.
-Alternatively, you may click the \implies icon in the shortcut bar. - A new window opens for carrying out the synchronization.
+Alternatively, you may click the icon in the shortcut bar. - A new window opens for carrying out the synchronization.
 The changes in the local system and in BSCW are calculated and shown in a preview titled 'Changes'; a progress bar in the lower left-hand corner indicates the progress of the calculation process. - You may now select the folders you want to synchronize.
-The column 'Action' shows for each folder, whether changes are to be transferred from the local PC to BSCW () or the other way round (\Box) or whether changes are to be transferred in both directions (\Box).
+The column 'Action' shows for each folder, whether changes are to be transferred from the local PC to BSCW ( ) or the other way round ( ) or whether changes are to be transferred in both directions ( ).
 A click on a particular folder shows the respective changes in detail (in the 'Info' box at the bottom).
-Click on the action icon of a folder line, to restrict or skip synchronization altogether (i) for this folder using the respective drop-down menu. - Hit [OK] to start the synchronization process.
-Depending on the amount of data stored • in the briefcase and the number of changes in documents, the synchronization may take some minutes.
+Click on the action icon of a folder line, to restrict or skip synchronization altogether (

+- Hit [OK] to start the synchronization process.
+Depending on the amount of data stored in the briefcase and the number of changes in documents, the synchronization may take some minutes.
 Please wait until the progress bar has reached 100%. - When the synchronization has been completed, a list of the folders and documents which have been transferred is shown.
-The following icons are used: - i Information about an action carried out during synchronization.
+The following icons are used: - Information about an action carried out during synchronization.